airalab/robonomics-wiki/docs/1gang-smart-switch.md

 ---
-title: Energy Monitoring
+title: 1 Gang Smart Switch
 contributors: [nakata5321]
 ---
-This article will show you the process of setting up the Energy Monitoring.
+This article will show you the process of setting up the 1 Gang Smart Switch.

 <robo-wiki-note type="warning">